Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Limitations

-\begin{itemize} \item The first limitation pertains to the range of concrete cultural objects examined: we have only considered eight such objects, spanning eleven languages.
-This relatively narrow scope invites the extension of subsequent research to a broader spectrum of objects and languages, enhancing the comprehensiveness and generalizability of the findings.

-\item The second limitation relates to our reliance on existing public surveys from the social sciences for the study of abstract values and opinions.
-The potential bias inherent in the scope and topical focus of these surveys necessitates a careful interpretation of our findings.
-In the future, we intend to develop a more encompassing survey, specifically tailored to study culturally influenced values and opinions that can be generalized to different countries and areas, which would provide a more nuanced understanding of the phenomena under LLMs. \end{itemize}
+This paper has two primary limitations that offer avenues for future research. \begin{itemize}[leftmargin=*] \item The first limitation pertains to the range of concrete cultural objects examined: we have only considered eight such objects, spanning eleven languages.
+This relatively narrow scope invites the extension of subsequent research to a broader spectrum of objects and languages, enhancing the comprehensiveness and generalizability of the findings. \item The second limitation relates to our reliance on existing public surveys from the social sciences to study abstract values and opinions.
+The potential bias inherent in these surveys' scope and topical focus necessitates carefully interpreting our findings.
+In the future, we intend to develop a more encompassing survey, specifically tailored to study culturally influenced values and opinions that can be generalized to different countries and areas, providing a more nuanced understanding of the phenomena under LLMs. \end{itemize}